Apply for the Diploma for Graduates (DipGrad)Apply Now

 You may also choose to combine your study of Buddhism with the study of one or more of the languages of the Buddhist scriptures (Sanskrit, Chinese, or Japanese).

-Buddhist Studies is also available as an optional minor subject for the degrees of:
+Buddhist Studies is also available as a minor subject (see below).

 Diploma for Graduates (DipGrad) endorsed in Buddhist Studies